annagordienko373/autonomous-ai-qa-reviewer/README.md

 3. Actionable Areas for Improvement
 Clear, objective bullet points highlight exact gaps in coverage or structure.

-⚡ Integration Layer (Serverless Webhook Handlers)
+⚡ Integration Layer (Serverless Middleware)
 To ensure zero infrastructural overhead and maximum scalability, the data pipeline is completely serverless.

+webhook_handler.js
+This script acts as the middleware layer, parsing telemetry data and committing it to the spreadsheet repository in real-time.

 JavaScript
-// Located in webhook_handler.js
+/**
+ * processes inbound webhook payloads from Dify
+ */
-// Automated parsing of multi-agent inference data into structured datasets function doPost(e) {
+function doPost(e) {
-  // Processes inbound webhook payloads, cleans string data via RegEx,
-  // and commits telemetry rows to Google Sheets DB in real-time.
+  // Uses RegEx for data normalization and appends rows to Google Sheets DB }
-}
-Engine: Google Apps Script acted as an agile middleware layer.
+Engine: Google Apps Script served as a flexible middleware.

-Database: Structured Google Sheets setup serving as a central logging system and a scalable corporate knowledge base for QA telemetry.
+Database: Structured Google Sheets serving as a central logging system.

 📈 Key Metrics & Validation
 Evaluated over active iteration cycles, the system proved high accuracy and business viability: